Individueel-Nicky/Individueel/Portfolio.md

   <img src="https://th.bing.com/th/id/OIP.zsdh1fNYDfej8H2BSWQVxQHaHo?pid=ImgDet&rs=1" width="300" alt="Hofstede's Cultural Dimensions">
 </p>

-*Hofstede's Cultural Dimensions*

-These dimensions can help us better understand and navigate cultural differences, but it's important to remember that they are not absolutes and that individuals within a culture may vary in their attitudes and behaviors (The 6 Dimensions Model of National Culture by Geert Hofstede, 2021).
+These dimensions can help us better understand and navigate cultural differences, but it's important to remember that they are not absolutes and that individuals within a culture may vary in their attitudes and behaviors.

 ### 3.1.4.
 Personal experiences with cultural differences